Tengfei-Wang/external-internal-inpainting/README.md

 ## Contact
-Please send email to tengfeiwang12@gmail.com  if there is any question
+Please send emails to tengfeiwang12@gmail.com  if there is any question